 Meghan Moe Beitiks (she/they) works with associations and disassociations of culture/nature/structure.
 She analyzes perceptions of ecology though the lenses of site, history, emotions, and her own body in order to produce work that examines relationships with the non-human.
 The work emerges as video, performance, installation, writing or photography depending on what arises from her process of research and improvisation.

 She received her BA in Theater Arts from the University of California, Santa Cruz, where she studied playwriting, acting, movement and scenic design.
-She has an MFA in Performance Art from the School of the Art Institute of Chicago, where she studied Bio Art, Social Practice, and performance methodologies.
+She has an MFA in Performance Art from the School of the Art Institute of Chicago, where she studied Bio Art, Social Practice, Environmental Chemistry, and performance methodologies.

 She has presented work in California, Chicago, Brooklyn, Wales, London, Latvia, Australia and Russia.
 She has been a Fulbright Student Fellow in Theater to Latvia, a MacDowell Colony Fellow, an OxBow LeRoy Neiman Fellow, a Bemis Artist in Residence, and the School of the Art Institute of Chicago’s recipient for the Edes Foundation Prize for Emerging Artists.
 She is currently an Assistant Professor in the Department of Theatre at Concordia University, with a focus on Ecology, Performance and Design.